Give2Peer/g2p-client-android/README.md

 Notably, you need at least Gradle `2.12` to be able to build, at least until `sugar` makes a release.

+We hacked in and around the Settings to handle Servers, and now they're a mess.
+Server configurations should have proper dedicated CRUD activities, instead.

 TROUBLESHOOTING